NYPL/digarch/tools/software.md

 #### Installation
 https://www.videolan.org/vlc/index.html
 ## Scripts
 The following is list of scripts used in born-digital workflows at NYPL.
 The scripts are located in the [digarch_scripts](https://github.com/NYPL/digarch_scripts/blob/main/){:target="_blank"} Github repository.
 A link to each script is provided after the description.
+Workflow instructions including scripts assume the script is available locally on the workstation, has permission to execute, and has an alias in bash.
+Check that these steps have been completed on the workstation you are using before executing a script.
+Instructions using ssh to ARCHV are deprecated.
 ### ft.sh
 This script is used in the lab to create bagit transfers and Siegfried csvs for born-digital media.
 [ft.sh ](https://github.com/NYPL/digarch_scripts/blob/main/Mac/ft.sh){:target="_blank"}